|

 January

 1939: W.B.
 Yeats dies in Menton in France.
-After the Second World War, his
+After the Second World War,

-that were translated.
+of the remains that were translated.

 Exile